MerginMaps/docs/src/howto/integration.md

 You can of course also get project status, push/pull changes, create/delete projects and more.

-The source code of the Python client is available on GitHub in [lutraconsulting/mergin-py-client](https://github.com/lutraconsulting/mergin-py-client) repository.
+The source code of the Python client is available on GitHub in <GitHubRepo id="lutraconsulting/mergin-py-client" /> repository.

 ### Command Line Interface